Grant Instructions

 Core Grant Applications

-Letter of Inquiry (for organizations never funded by Needmor before):
+• Letter of Inquiry (for organizations never funded by Needmor before): April 1 – May 15

-Full Grant Application for those who have been previously funded by Needmor at any time
+• Full Grant Application for those who have been previously funded by Needmor at any time and those invited to submit through the LOI process: May 1 – June 30

-Please see below for detailed instructions
+Please see below for detailed instructions.

 Continuing Grantee Applications: